Sentencing underway for wife of disgraced former Sen. Bob Menendez for her role in a bribery scheme

-NEW YORK (AP) — The wife of former U.S. Sen. Bob Menendez is being sentenced for her conviction for selling her husband's influence for bribes of cash and gold bars.
+NEW YORK (AP) — Former U.S. Sen. Bob Menendez’s wife was sentenced Thursday to 4½ years in prison for selling the powerful New Jersey politician’s influence in exchange for bribes of cash, gold bars and a luxury car.

 During a 2022 FBI raid on the couple's New Jersey home, investigators found $480,000 in cash, gold bars worth an estimated $150,000 and a luxury convertible in the garage.